 It was the first Script Pipeline competition winner to get produced.

-TV Contest Runner-up Staffed on Netflix, CBS Shows
+TV Contest Runner-up Staffed on Netflix, BET, and CBS Shows

 Howard Jordan (Family Be Like), runner-up in the 2015 TV Writing Competition, signed with Verve and Lit Entertainment.

 He went on to write for the CBS sitcom Superior Donuts in 2018, with his first solo-written episode premiering that year.
 Afterward, in 2019, he joined the writing staff of Netflix’s Family Reunion, starring Tia Mowry (Sister, Sister), and CBS’ The Unicorn, starring Walton Goggins (Justified).
 In 2020, he began writing for the BET show Bigger.